-Developmental psychologist Darya Gaysina speaks about the relationship between depression, cognitive health and dementia.
+Developmental psychologist Darya Gaysina speaks about the relationship between depression, aging, cognitive health and dementia.

 - Both a clinical diagnosis of depression and depressive symptoms could lead to more rapid cognitive decline

 - Symptoms of depression such as hopelessness, loss of concentration, energy, sleep or interest in activities you normally enjoy are signs there could be something wrong with your brain

 - Depressive symptoms may be caused by stress rather than depression, since chronic stress has been shown to shrink the hippocampus and amygdala, the areas of the brain that are responsible for regulating memories and mood

 - Treating depressive symptoms early may improve cognitive issues, including loss of concentration

 Being Patient spoke to Gaysina about her research on the link between depression and dementia, what happens to the brain when someone is depressed, how environment or genetics could lead to depression, why researchers think depression may lead to Alzheimer’s and why looking after your mental health when you are young is important.

 Being Patient: Can you tell us about your recent study on the link between depression and dementia?

 Darya Gaysina: Research has shown that depression and dementia are related—particularly in older adults.
 Older adults with symptoms of depression are shown to be at an increased risk of developing dementia and Alzheimer’s disease in particular.
 Less is known about how depression may affect brain aging in the normal population, or the population that is free of dementia.